sariths/PyRad/doc/design.md

 When adding scripts to this collection, you might want to consider a few guidelines:

+  * Create test cases in `ray/test/testcases/<category>/test_<module>.py`,
+    that the current csh/pl script passes.
+	In the end, make sure that the new script passes as well.

   * Use the general architecture as shown in the existing examples

     - `#!/usr/bin/env python`